Quantum Kinetic Anatomy of Electron Angular Momenta Edge Accumulation

-In conclusion, we have derived a new quantum kinetic theory of XHE and XEA in (TR+I) symmetric metals.
-We have demonstrated that physical spin and orbital currents shall be defined as intraband currents, leading to a unified formulation of the intrinsic XHE controlled by the non-Abelian Berry curvature.
-Except in the rare case of orbital degeneracy beyond Kramers’ theorem, our findings demonstrate that, contrary to widespread assertions, the intrinsic OHE is not independent of the SOI; rather, it is at least a second-order effect in its strength.
-We have identified a new interband mechanism by which an XAM density can be locally generated by gradients in the longitudinal linear response to an electric field, which are ubiquitous near conductor boundaries and interfaces.
-This new effect is likely to dominate the OEA in light (TR+I) metals, and we have shown that for a simple isotropic metal model it can be understood as the local generation of quantum OAM by virtual interband transitions induced by the electron classical flow vorticity.
-The explicit expressions derived from this model reproduce the qualitative features of recent OEA observations, while predicting a confinement within a few MFPs of the boundaries, which seems also compatible with experimental findings.
-We shall stress that while we have adopted an ACA definition of the OAM operator in the treatment of this simple model, none of our general results depends on this.
-Indeed, the alternate definition of the electron OAM \cite{cysne:2022,pezo:2022,busch:2023}, in the spirit of the modern theory of orbital magnetization \cite{thonhauser:2005,xiao:2005,shi:2007}, also results in an OAM operator becoming purely interband for (TR+I) symmetric metals with Kramers´ twofold degenerate bands in the vanishing SOI limit \cite{supp}, hence leading to all the same conclusions.
-We also outline that the newly identified XEA effect is entirely distinct from quantum interference effects previously considered by other authors \cite{tokatly:2010, busch:2023, voss:2025}, which may only affect the OEA within few atomic layers in metals.
+In conclusion, we have developed a novel quantum kinetic theory which unifies the description of the spin and orbital Hall effects, together with the concomitant edge accumulations of angular momentum, in non-magnetic centrosymmetric metals.
+We demonstrate that physical angular momentum currents shall be defined as intraband currents, with the intrinsic spin and orbital Hall effects being controlled by the same non-Abelian Berry curvature.
+Our derivation yields a rigorous and general framework for unambiguously determining the physical current density of non‑conserved quantities.
+Except in the rare instances of orbital degeneracy extending beyond Kramers’ theorem, the intrinsic orbital Hall effect is shown — contrary to widespread assertions — to arise from spin-orbit interaction, at least as a second‑order effect.
+Furthermore, we uncover an interband mechanism whereby gradients in the longitudinal linear response to an electric field — ubiquitous near conductor boundaries and interfaces — can locally generate angular momentum density.
+This mechanism is expected to dominate orbital edge accumulation in light non‑magnetic transition metals.
+In the case of a simple isotropic metal model, this effect can be understood as a coupling between orbital angular momentum and charge‑current vorticity mediated by the quantum geometry.
+The explicit expressions derived from this model reproduce the qualitative features of recent orbital edge accumulation observations, while predicting a confinement to within a few electron mean free paths from the boundaries, which seems also compatible with experimental findings.
+We shall stress that while we have adopted an atomic center definition of the orbital angular momentum operator in the treatment of this simple model, none of our general results depends on this.
+Indeed, the alternate definition of the electron orbital angular momentum \cite{cysne:2022,pezo:2022,busch:2023}, in the spirit of the modern theory of orbital magnetization \cite{thonhauser:2005,xiao:2005,shi:2007}, also results in an operator becoming purely interband for non-magnetic centrosymmetric metals with Kramers´ twofold degenerate bands in the vanishing spin-orbit interaction limit \cite{supp}, hence leading to all the same conclusions.
+We also want to outline that the newly identified effect generating angular momentum edge accumulation is entirely distinct from quantum interference effects previously considered by other authors \cite{tokatly:2010, busch:2023, voss:2025}.
+While mandating a major upheaval in the interpretation of recent orbital edge accumulation experimental observations, our framework more broadly opens a new chapter in the theoretical approach to orbitronics, in which most previous computations of the intrinsic orbital Hall effect conductivity and related transport coefficients, {\em e.g.}, orbital diffusion tensors \cite{ning:2025}, shall be done anew with the proper definition of orbital current.